Assessment and Certification

 Through a set of defined process requirements, these standards ensure that all applicable security aspects are addressed in a structured manner throughout the stages of specification, integration, operation, maintenance and decommissioning.
 Furthermore, these standards foresee that processes are established to facilitate all necessary technical security functions.
 Adapted to the relevant project scope, IEC 62443 standards lay the foundations for cybersecurity robustness throughout the product and system lifetime.

 The implementation of IEC 62443 can also boost the competitiveness of the supplier and system integrator: A third-party certification demonstrates to manufacturers, asset owners and operators that the component or system is in line with industry best practice for cybersecurity.

-TÜV SÜD provides testing according to the IEC 62443 series of standards and the ISASecure Certification specifications for components and systems.
+TÜV SÜD provides testing according to the IEC 62443 series of standards and the ISASecure Industrial cyber security certification specifications for components and systems.
 Suppliers and system integrators worldwide partner with us to confirm their compliance to applicable process requirements as laid out in the standard.

 Testing based on:

 The IEC 62443 standards address security processes along the complete supply chain.
 For product suppliers, TÜV SÜD provides industrial cyber security certification services based on IEC 62443-4-1.
 The standard applies to the supplier’s overall security programs, and to the security processes connected to the development of the relevant component and control system.

 Corresponding certifications are available to system integrators based on IEC 62443-2-4.
 The compliance of generic processes and security processes for a reference architecture or blueprint can be verified by our experts.
 The conformity assessment can be based on document reviews, interviews and on-site witness testing.
 A report and the TÜV SÜD certification are issued when found to be compliant with standard requirements.
 The validity of certification requires an annual surveillance audit.